NCPlayz/discord.py/docs/ext/commands/help.rst

 =================

-The simplicity of :class:`~.commands.HelpCommand` allows you to customise your experience really easily.
+The simplicity of :class:`~.commands.HelpCommand` allows you to customise your experience very easily.

 Sending Help
 ---------------

-You may want to send help if the user doesn't use your command right.
+You may want to send help if the user doesn't use your command correctly.
 Here is an example of what you can do:

 .. code-block:: python3
     :caption: sos.py